housework-robot/main/S04_implant_lerobot_to_unitree/README.md

 ## 1. Motivation

-Why empower Unitree Go2 dog with LeRobot brain?
+Why implant LeRobot as brain to Unitree Go2 robitic dog?

-### 1.1 Use LeRobot as the brain for the Unitree Go2 robotic dog,
+### 1.1 Make the dog smarter

 1. endow the dog with AI models,